jerryq27/Cheatsheets/Languages/Ruby.md

 2 + 2 = #{2 + 2}
 EOM
 x = 2

+# Within indentation, a "-" is needed, otherwise the symbol must be be unindented.
+def make_string()
+    no_hyphen_str = <<EOM
+    This is a long string
+    that allows the use of interpolation
+EOM

+    hyphen_str = <<-EOM
+        This is a long string
+        that allows the use of interpolation
+    EOM
+end
 ```

 > Note: Special characters behave [differently](#String-Formatting) depending on the